home-assistant/home-assistant.io/source/_integrations/investec.markdown

 * Play a song when you reach a savings goal?
 * Sound an alarm if you go into your overdraft?

-You can find more information about Investec Programable banking on [their website](https://developer.investec.com/programmable-banking/#programmable-banking).
-Information on their API can be found on their [api docs site](https://developer.investec.com/programmable-banking/#open-api).
+You can find more information about Investec Programmable banking on [their website](https://developer.investec.com/programmable-banking/#programmable-banking).
+Information on their API can be found on their [api documentation site](https://developer.investec.com/programmable-banking/#open-api).

 ## Access Token